Detailed Guide forDental Hygienists in San Diego County

 This occupation will likely interest you if you like helping people, enjoy detail work, like working with your hands, are adaptable, and are sensitive to the needs of others.
 This career involves making many decisions regarding patient care as well as decisions regarding billing, contracts with dentists, scheduling and more.
 The job can be routine, following a set pattern of examination and cleaning.

 Dental Hygienists earn an excellent income, with median, full-time wages reaching almost $80,000 per year.

-The median wage in 2016 for Dental Hygienists in California is $98,010 annually, or $47.12 hourly.
-The median wage for Dental Hygienists in San Diego County is $88,494 annually, or $42.55 hourly.
+The median wage in 2016 for Dental Hygienists in California was $98,010 annually, or $47.12 hourly.
+The median wage for Dental Hygienists in San Diego County was $88,494 annually, or $42.55 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits usually include medical insurance, paid vacation, and sick leave - especially for full-time employees.
 Many employers provide retirement plans and discounts on dental work.
 Benefits vary substantially by practice setting and may be contingent upon full-time employment.
 Most full-time and part-time Dental Hygienists receive dental coverage.

 What Do Local Employers Say About Benefits?
 Of the 51 employers in San Diego County, many provide vacation and medical insurance, and some provide dental insurance and sick leave and retirement plan benefits to Dental Hygienists who work full-time.

 |Paid Time Off Bank||6%||0%|

 Of the 24 employers surveyed who responded in San Diego County, who provides medical benefits, many reported that they pay half or more of the cost of medical insurance for full-time, and some reported that they pay half or more of the cost of medical insurance for part-time Dental Hygienists.

 Insurance by Portion Paid by Time Base

 |Half or more||43%||33%|